nra5191/DS220_FinalProj2/README.md

 # Data exploration of spotify songs

-The jupyter notebook inside of the Project file explores different questions and attributes of spotify's top songs and genres.
+The jupyter notebook and html is inside of the Project file explores different questions and attributes of spotify's top songs and genres.
 It also explores what makes certain songs popular.

 All data was recieved from the following link: